Bakrie Group: Agribusiness

 One of its directors is Bungaran Saragih, a former minister of agriculture.

 It operates or used to operate on peatlands.

 Infrastructure

 Through Bakrie & Brothers, Bakrie Group is involved in transportation, water, electricity, and industrial projects in Indonesia through several of its subsidiaries.
 From the 1990s, the Group worked to build a 600MW coal-fired power station, "Tanjung Jati A", in Central Java.
 This plant had an estimated build cost of $2.8 billion and the group would hold 20% of the equity.
 As late as 2019, the government of Indonesia still included the project on their National Electricity Supply Business Plan (RUPTL).
 In 2022, the project's environmental permit was revoked by the State Administrative Court of Bandung in response to a legal challenge from WALHI (Friends of the Earth Indonesia).
 This decision was not appealed by the project's sponsors before the deadline, so its current status remains cancelled.

+Its subsidiary VKTR is the sole brand distributing agent (agen tunggal pemegang merek, ATPM) for BYD electric buses procured by Transjakarta, as the bus operator targeted a 100% electric-powered fleet by 2030.
+It provided complete built up (CBU) units imported from China as well as chasis to be assembled by local bus body builders such as Laksana.